-Crucially, this involves making sure that the young person has similar rules, boundaries and limits set for him/her as anyone else of his/her age.
-In the case of Justin Bieber, in the early days of his fame when he was already earning a massive income, it was reported that his mother, who used to travel with him on tour, allowed him only a small allowance to spend each week in order to help him ‘keep his feet on the ground’.
-(How much good this has done in the long run, however, many might consider to be a moot point.)
+Crucially, this involves making sure that the young person has similar rules, boundaries and limits set for him as anyone else of his age.
+In the case of Justin Bieber, in the early days of his fame when he was already earning a passive income, it was reported that his mother, who used to travel with him on tour, allowed him only a small allowance to spend each week in order to help him ‘keep his feet on the ground’.
+(How much good this has done in the long run, however, many might consider being a moot point.)

 This brings us on to the next important consideration, namely that it is also of great importance that those connected to the child star professionally do not behave towards him/her in a totally submissive, obsequious and sycophantic way – in other words, it is not helpful for the psychological development of the young star to be constantly and solely surrounded by ‘yes- men’.
 There have been some reports in the media that this was at the bottom of some of Justin Bieber’s legal difficulties.

-Just because a person is rich and famous, perhaps, too, adored from a distance by millions, this does not mean s/he is immune from emotional suffering.
-S/he can develop psychological problems that are just as painful as anyone elses.
-Indeed, the pressure of fame itself can often be a significant contibutory factor to the development of poor mental health.
+Just because a person is rich and famous, perhaps, too, adored from a distance by millions, this does not mean he is immune from emotional suffering.
+He can develop psychological problems that are just as painful as anyone else’s.
+Indeed, the pressure of fame itself can often be a significant contributory factor to the development of poor mental health.
 Consider, for example, how many rich and famous individuals have committed suicide over the last fifty years or so.

-However, such celebraties can come across the problem, if they are, say, very depressed, of others taking the ignorant attitude towards them best expressed by the phrase ‘what have you got to be depressed about?’
-Equally badly, the famous person may unnecessarily berate him/herself with similar sentiments, thus compounding the guilt which is invariably an intrinsic component of clinical depression.
+However, such celebrities can come across the problem, if they are, say, very depressed, of others taking the ignorant attitude towards them best expressed by the phrase ‘what have you got to be depressed about?’
+Equally badly, the famous person may unnecessarily berate himself with similar sentiments, thus compounding the guilt which is invariably an intrinsic component of clinical depression.

-If the parents of the young star fail to set their celebtity offspring appropriate limits, rules and regulations, but, instead, concentrate entirely upon catering for his/her every whim, a kind of role reversal may occur within the relationship, whereby it almost becomes as if the child is the parent and the parents the children.
+If the parents of the young star fail to set their celebrity offspring appropriate limits, rules and regulations, but, instead, concentrate entirely upon catering for his every whim, a kind of role reversal may occur within the relationship, whereby it almost becomes as if the child is the parent and the parents the children.